anywhichway/thunderclap/README.md

 </script>
 ```

-`User async createUser(string userName,string password)` - creates a user.
-The password is stored as an SHA-256 hash
+`User async createUser(string userName,string password,reAuth)` - creates a user.
+The password is stored on the server
-and salt. `createUser` can be called even if Thunderclap is started without a username and password.
-If this is done,
+as an SHA-256 hash and salt. `createUser` can be called even if Thunderclap is started without a username and password.
-and `createUser` succeeds, the Thunderclap instance is bound to the new user for immediate authenticated use.
-You
+If this is done and `createUser` succeeds, the Thunderclap instance is bound to the new user for immediate authenticated
+use.
+If `reAuth` is truthy, the Thunderclap instance will also be re-bound to the new user.
+You can implement access
-can implement access control and account creation logic on the server to prevent the creation of un-authorized accounts.
+control and account creation logic on the server to prevent the creation of un-authorized accounts.
+See the section
-See the section Security.
+Security.

 `any async setItem(string key,any value)` - sets the `key` to `value`.
 If the `value` is an object it is NOT indexed.